Update

 As preferences accumulate, the world's probability landscape is reshaped.

-recursive loop where the system learns which triples are most useful or truthful
+loop where the system learns which triples are most useful or truthful for the

-This historical truth remains in the ledger, allowing future queries to be
+This historical truth remains in the ledger, so this preference data can guide